easifem/vikasSharma/_posts/2021-09-6-installing-lua.md

 ---
-title: 'Introduction to <i class="fas fa-terminal text-warning"></i> Lua Programming'
+title: 'Introduction to Lua Programming'
 tags: [Lua]
 style: border
 color: primary
-description: Day 1 of programming in Lua.
+description: Day 1 of programming in Lua <i class="fas fa-terminal text-warning"></i>.
 In this note I have explained my understanding of Lua language, and procedure to install lua on my system. :rocket:.
 ---

 # LUA Programming